Observe Then Act: Asynchronous Active Vision-Action Model for Robotic Manipulation

 \textbf{3D Voxel-based Manipulation.} 3D voxels are highly effective in representing spatial structures\cite{mescheder2019occupancy}, making them widely used in domains such as medical imaging\cite{you2022momentum,you2022simcvd} and autonomous driving \cite{tian2024occ3d, tong2023scene}.
 Recently, they have also been adopted in robotic manipulation models for visual representation.
 For instance, James et al.\cite{james2022coarse} transformed original RGB-D images into 11-dimensional voxel grids and developed a 3DUnet-based reinforcement learning model to extract scene features and infer manipulation actions.
 Similarly, Shridhar et al.\cite{shridhar2023perceiver} used discrete 3D voxel images as input, employing the Perceiver network\cite{jaegle2021perceiver} as a backbone for end-to-end behavioral cloning, trained on demonstration trajectories.
 Leveraging the strong spatial structure representation and robust structural invariance of voxels under viewpoint changes—which aids in viewpoint learning—our model also uses voxelized scene images as input.

-\textbf{Attention-driven Robotic Manipulation.} The attention mechanism, widely applied in fields such as object detection and natural language processing, contributes to robotic manipulation by focusing on the most task-relevant scene information from raw image inputs, improving both training efficiency and model performance\cite{galassi2024attention}.
-ARM~\cite{james2022q} and C2FARM~\cite{james2022coarse} use attention mechanisms to focus on key visual input regions, with ARM selecting noteworthy 2D regions via DQN, while C2FARM predicts regions of interest(ROIs) in 3D space.
+\textbf{Attention-driven Robotic Manipulation.} The attention mechanism, widely applied in fields such as object detection and natural language processing, contributes to robotic manipulation by focusing on the most task-relevant scene information from raw image inputs\cite{galassi2024attention}, improving both training efficiency and model performance.
+Gualtieri et al.~\cite{Marcus2018} generate grasp actions by applying attention to point cloud images to select noteworthy local regions and performing fine perception on these regions.
+ARM~\cite{james2022q} and C2FARM~\cite{james2022coarse} use attention mechanisms to focus on key visual input regions, with ARM selecting noteworthy regions from 2D inputs, while C2FARM predicts 3D regions of interest (ROI) from voxelized 3D images.
 Liang et al.~\cite{liang2024visarl} pre-train a scene saliency attention encoder offline using human-annotated saliency maps and then train the reinforcement learning operation agent online based on the scene features output by this encoder.
-However, these methods largely rely on single or multiple fixed cameras from different viewpoints to capture images of the scene, lacking the capability to actively choose their viewpoints.
-Our model partially incorporates the attention mechanism from C2FARM and endows the model with the ability to predict the optimal task-related observation viewpoint, further mimicking the human's active visual perception capability.
+However, these methods largely rely on single or multiple fixed cameras from different viewpoints to capture images of the scene, lacking the capability to actively choose their viewpoints. {Our model incorporates the attention mechanism from C2FARM to select noteworthy local 3D regions from the scene but further enhances our model with the ability to predict the optimal observation angle for these regions, further mimicking human active visual perception capabilities.}